nxrix/hypercomplex/README.md

 Looking at quaternions and those custom functions, you can see that the $z \to z^2$ rule always comes from a multiplication table that is a Latin square (each symbol appears exactly once per row and column), plus a bunch of sign choices.
 So I generate all possible Latin‑square tables to see what fractals they produce.

-A 4×4 Latin square on {1, i, j, k} has 576 possibilities.
+A 4×4 Latin square on $\\{1, i, j, k\\}$ has 576 possibilities.
 Most of them look different only because we’ve renamed the symbols or rotated the table.
 To clean this up we have quasigroup isomorphism - when you allow renaming the basis elements, the 576 tables collapse into exactly 24 unique algebras.
-I wasn't able to find them so I grouped them all by hand, rendering them with raymarching, and among the 24 only 6 have a special kind of symmetry.
+I couldn't find a list of these 24, so I grouped all 576 by hand.
+Among the 24 only 6 have a special kind of symmetry.
 Those 6 are the ones that actually make beautiful, recognisable Mandelbrot‑style shapes.

 (In the tool, there’s a table listing all 24 groups with a tiny preview image.
 The groups that produce good fractals have a coloured preview - the rest are greyed out.)